 - Workflow Actions Pinned to a Channel

-Regardless of the method of ticket creation - there should be a Slack thread where Agents and Users can respond on the Ticket - with Agent or User identification by Ticketing system.
+Regardless of the method of ticket creation, there should be a Slack thread where Agents and Users can respond to the Ticket, with the Ticketing system identifying the Agent or User.
+We discuss these techniques in more detail in this blog on creating tickets in Slack.

-IT teams require a robust ticketing system to keep track and close all issues reliably.
-Messages in Slack can easily get lost and are not, by themselves, a solution for Ticketing.
-Using a Slack Ticketing System (like ClearFeed, Linear Asks or Atlassian Assist), they can setup a system as follows:
+IT teams require a robust ticketing system to track and resolve all issues reliably.
+Messages in Slack can easily get lost and, by themselves, are not a solution for Ticketing.
+Using a Slack Ticketing System (like ClearFeed, Linear Asks, or Atlassian Assist), they can set up a system as follows:

 - Route Tickets based on the selected Form Type to the appropriate Queue within the IT team.